brendt/presentations/visual-perception-of-code/visual-perception-of-code.md

 ^ Another approach could be something like this, but now you're introducing several points of focus in your code.

-^ I can easily visualise this by drawing some lines.
+^ I can visualise this by drawing some lines.

 ---

 ![inline](./curly-6.png)

-^ There's the function start and end, the first and third argument align with the method body, and the second and fourth don't align to anything.
+^ There's the function start and end, the first and third argument aligning with the method body, and the second and fourth don't align to anything.

 ^ Another issue with this approach is that's there's no real guideline on how to group arguments.
 Per 2?
 3?
 What about an uneven number of arguments?